scandipwa/magento-docker/docs/README.md

 # Documentation hub {docsify-ignore}

-> These docs cover docker setup and usage for local/indvp, and it's deployment
+> These docs cover docker setup and usage for local, and it's deployment

 #### Currently under development, so the structure and logic can change before stable release {docsify-ignore}

 ## Reporting issues

-Simply create a new ticket here: <https://scandiweb.atlassian.net/secure/CreateIssue.jspa?pid=32401>
+Simply create a new ticket here: <https://github.com/scandipwa/base-theme/issues>

 Or ask in [#docker](slack://channel?team=scandiweb&id=C60MXN7AL) channel